 - Reflect your company’s culture

 If a look can convey a thousand words, a meeting room is a one-stop-shop to promote your business to clients and give them insight into your company’s culture.
 It’s equally important to convey your values to your staff so that they can ‘live’ the brand and become informal ambassadors for the company.
 This can be as simple as incorporating your brand’s colours into the meeting room design or using logos and artwork.
 If the company has won awards or certificates, don’t be afraid to display them prominently since they will boost staff’s loyalty and impress clients.
-Companies that are proponents of open and collaborative working styles can demonstrate this ethos by using lots of glass, adaptable furniture and movable partitions.
+Companies that are proponents of open and collaborative working styles can demonstrate this ethos by using lots of glass, adaptable furniture and movable partitions, which you would find at stores like Urban Ladder.

 Glass gives a sense of transparency and honesty; it instantly conveys that nothing is hidden away from your staff, thereby fostering a sense of trust.
 EDC Communications reflect their quirky brand of style throughout their office space with glass partitioned meeting rooms and more informal meeting areas characterised by picnic tables, bohemian sofas and open plan space.
 The space even brings some outdoor touches inside in the form of small sheds and faux grass.
 This relaxed environment communicates volumes about the company and sends a consistent brand message.